dendemayer/vep_hg19/README.md

 # VEP

-## this Snakemake workflow initializes all needed environments and reference files (hg19) to annotate vcfs with Ensembl Variant Effect Predictor (VEP):
+## this Snakemake workflow initializes all needed environments and reference files (hg19) to annotate vcfs with Ensembl Variant Effect Predictor (VEP) and SNPeff:

+### example multiqc in annotated/multiqc_report.html

 # Start the Workflow:
 within the repo issue: